openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 >
 > * * * * *
 >
 > **Assassin's Rifle**: This weapon has the banes Blinded 5 and Persistent Damage 4.
 However, they cannot be inflicted in the usual manner.
-Instead, whenever the your target is off guard, unaware, or within melee range of one of your allies, you may automatically apply one of the banes if your attack roll exceeds the target's defense by 5 or more. \
+Instead, whenever your target is off guard, unaware, or within melee range of one of your allies, you may automatically apply one of the banes if your attack roll exceeds the target's defense by 5 or more. \
 > \
 > *Is it common?* Not any more common than any item that can inflict banes in the usual manner. \
 > \